openvstorage/ovs-documentation/knownissues.md

 ## vTemplate

-Once a vMachine is turned into a vTemplate, you can not add, change or remove any vDisks of the vTemplate.
+Once a vDisk is turned into a vTemplate, you can not add, change it settings.
 Making any changes to the vDisks will break the clone functionality of the vTemplate.
-You are allowed to change the non-vDisk info such as CPU and memory.

-### No protection against deleting a vTemplate in ESXi

-Currently there is no protection against a vTemplate being removed through the vSphere GUI.
-In case there are clones based upon this vTemplate and the vTemplate is deleted and accidentally the vTemplate is removed in the vSphere GUI, execute the following.

--   Create a new Virtual Machine and attach the vTemplate disks (which are not removed) to this VM.
--   Set the Virtual Machine as vTemplate in the Open vStorage GUI.

-### Creating multiple clones at once from a vTemplate

-In case you deploy multiple Virtual Machines at once from a vTemplate with data on its disks, some of the clone actions might fail due to timeouts.

 ## vPools